altsaxofon/easy-reader/README.md

 # easy_reader
-An audio book player for the visually impaired
+An audio book player for the visually impaired, made in python on a Raspberry Pi.

 ## Introduction